SMMH Revised Master Plan

 SMMH is the oldest operating hospital on Kaua‘i and is federally-designated as a Critical Access Hospital that provides essential access to high-quality healthcare in rural communities.
 Built and founded in 1917 as a tuberculosis hospital, it received its name from a member of the Wilcox family, who died of tuberculosis as a young man.
 In the 1960s, with a cure for tuberculosis well established, SMMH gradually transitioned to providing acute care, psychiatric care, skilled nursing care, and ancillary inpatient and outpatient services (HHSC, 2021)

 The current hospital building was built in 1951.
 Other buildings on the 34-acre campus include a private residence that once served as the physician’s residence but is currently vacant, SMMH staff housing, Hoʻōla Lāhui Hawai‘i – Kaua‘i Community Health Center, and a Kaua‘i Police Activities League (KPAL) facility.
 The hospital has strong ties with the neighboring community, holding events such as bon dances and an annual Christmas tree lighting, for example.
-The hospital became part of the Kaua‘i Region of Hawai‘i Health Systems Corporation (HHSC) in 1996.
+The hospital became part of HHSC - Kaua‘i Region in 1996.

 CRITICAL ACCESS HOSPITALS provide essential access to high-quality healthcare in rural communities.
 This designation was created in response to a series of rural hospital closures during the 1980s and 1990s.
 The designation reduces the financial vulnerability of Critical Access Hospitals while improving access to care.
 It also allows healthcare to remain local instead of shifting to facilities further away.